andrius-siup/gym-app/README.md

 # Testing

 * Website Logo brings the user to the main page.
-* Navigation links work and the user is directed to the correct page of the site.
+* Navigation links works and the user is directed to the correct page of the site.
 * Hover over links are all works and changed color.
 * Dropdown link works and extended more website pages.
-* All buttons works and opening forms like as should.
+* All buttons work and open forms like as should.
-* All social media icons opening new blank page.
+* All social media icons opening a new blank page.
 * Timetable hover on each row, help the user easy to see what is on it.
-* All three forms Sign In, Sign up and Contact Us has requirement fill all fields before submited.
+* All three forms Sign In, Sign up and Contact Us has requirement fill in all fields before submitting.

 [HTML Validator](https://validator.w3.org/)
 ![](assets/images/no-errors.png)